 About the CNS Lab

-The Leiden Computational Network Science Lab (CNS Lab) researches algorithms and methods for knowledge discovery from real-world network data.
+The Leiden Computational Network Science Lab (CNS Lab) researches methods for knowledge discovery from real-world network data.
 Using a combination of graph algorithms and machine learning techniques, we strive to unveil patterns in dynamic complex networks from a range of application domains.
 The CNS Lab is lead by Frank Takes and is part of the Theory and Data Science clusters of the Department of Computer Science (LIACS) of Leiden University.